 The increase comes after last month’s launch of the trailblazing Alliant Cashback Visa Signature card, which offers the highest flat cash back rate available — 3 percent cash back on all purchases in the first year, and 2.5 percent after that.
 The Cashback Visa Signature card also comes with a $59 fee, although it’s waived for the first year.

-The beefed-up payout on the Visa Platinum Rewards card is matched only by one other card — Citi Double Cash.
-The Citi card pays out 1 percent when you make a purchase and 1 percent when you pay your bill on time.
-Read the full Citi Double Cash card review here.
+The beefed-up payout on the Visa Platinum Rewards card is matched only by one other card — Citi® Double Cash Card The Citi card earns 2% cash back, pays out 1 percent when you make a purchase and 1 percent as you make payments on those purchases.
+Read the full Citi Double Cash Card review here.

 There are other no-fee cards on the market that offer higher rewards, but those are limited to specific categories and typically have a spending cap.